trueos/trueos-docs/trueos-handbook/postinstall.rst

 Create a User Screen
 ====================

-This screen is used to create the primary user account that will be used to login to the system.
-Set a good value for the password as that password is used whenever the system indicates that administrative access is required.
+This screen is used to create the primary user account used to login to the system.
+Create a strong password as the password is used whenever the system indicates administrative access is required.

-:numref:`Figure %s: User Creation Screen <config4a>` shows the configuration screen used to create the initial user account.
+:numref:`Figure %s <config4a>` shows the configuration screen used to create the initial user account.

 .. _config4a:

 .. figure:: images/config4a.png

+   : User Creation Screen

-The "User Details" tab is used to create a login user.
-This screen requires you to complete the following fields:
+The :guilabel:`User Details` tab is used to create a login user.
+This screen requires completing several fields:

-* **Name:** this value will be displayed in the login screen.
-It can be your full name and can contain capital letters and spaces.
+* **Name:** This value displays in the login screen.
+It can be the user's full name and can contain both capital letters and spaces.

-* **Username:** this is the name you will use when logging in.
-It can not contain spaces and is case sensitive (e.g. *Kris* is a different username than *kris*).
+* **Username:** This is the name used when logging in.
+It can **not** contain spaces and **is** case sensitive (e.g. *Kris* is a different username from *kris*).

-* **Password:** this is the password you will use when logging in.
-You must type it twice in order to confirm it.
+* **Password:** This is the password to use when logging in.
+It must be typed twice to confirm it.

-* **Specify UID:** by default, the user will be assigned the next available User ID (UID).
-If you need to force a specific UID, you can set it here.
-Note that you cannot set a UID lower than 1001 or specify a UID that is already in use by another user account.
+* **Specify UID:** By default, the user will be assigned the next available User ID (UID).
+If a specific UID is required, it can be set here.

+.. note:: A UID can not be set lower than 1001, and a UID already in use by another account will also be unavailable.

-TrueOS® provides the ability to use a removable device, such as a USB stick, as the user's encrypted home directory.
+|trueos| provides the ability to use a removable device, such as a USB
+stick, as the user's encrypted home directory.
 This is useful in a multi-user or multi-computer environment as it provides the user with secure access to their encrypted files.
-When a user is configured to use :ref:`PersonaCrypt`, their username will only appear in the login menu if the removable media associated with that TrueOS® system is inserted.
+When a user is configured to use :ref:`PersonaCrypt`, their username will only appear in the login menu if the removable media associated with that |trueos| system is inserted.
 They must input the password associated with the removable device in order to login.

 .. note:: When a user is configured to use a PersonaCrypt device, that user can not login using an unencrypted session on the same system.
    In other words, the PersonaCrypt username is reserved for PersonaCrypt use.
-If you need to login to both encrypted and unencrypted sessions on the same system, create two different user accounts, one for each type of session.
+If necessary to login to both encrypted and unencrypted sessions on the same system, create two different user accounts; one for each type of session.

-The "PersonaCrypt" tab, shown in
-:numref:`Figure %s: Initializing PersonaCrypt for this User <persona1a>`, is used to initialize PersonaCrypt for the user.
+The :guilabel:`PersonaCrypt` tab, shown in :numref:`Figure %s <persona1a>`, is used to initialize PersonaCrypt for the user.

 .. _persona1a:

 .. figure:: images/persona1a.png

+   : Initializing PersonaCrypt for this User

-Check the box "Initialize PersonaCrypt Device", insert a removable media that is large enough to hold the files you plan to store in your home directory, and click the "Select" button.
+Check :guilabel:`Initialize PersonaCrypt Device`, insert a removable media large enough to hold the files to store in the home directory, and click :guilabel:`Select`.

-.. warning:: Make sure you do not have any files that you wish to keep on the removable media.
-Initializing the media for PersonaCrypt will format the device with ZFS and encrypt it with GELI, meaning that any existing data will be destroyed.
+.. warning:: Ensure there are no desired files on the removable media.
+   Initializing the media for PersonaCrypt will format the device with ZFS and encrypt it with GELI, deleting any existing data.

-Input and repeat the "Device Password" to associate with the device.
-A pop-up menu will indicate that the current contents of the device will be wiped.
-Click "Yes" to initialize the device.
+Input and repeat the :guilabel:`Device Password` to associate with the device.
+A pop-up menu will indicate the current contents of the device will be wiped.
+Click :guilabel:`Yes` to initialize the device.

-If you share your computer with other users, you will be able to create additional login and :ref:`PersonaCrypt` accounts using :ref:`User Manager`.
-After you have created at least one user, click "Next" to continue to the next screen.
+To share the computer with other users, create additional login and :ref:`PersonaCrypt` accounts using :ref:`User Manager`.
+After creating at least one user, click :guilabel:`Next` to continue to the next screen.

 .. index:: sound
 .. _Configure Audio Output: